Reorganization of the tax system for non-resident French people, what's going on?

-The taxation of non-resident French citizens is subject to specific tax rules.
-Salary, wages, pension and life annuity from French source.
-These revenues, received on French territory, give rise to the application of a withholding tax (RAS) by the paying entity (employer, pension fund, etc.).
-This withholding tax is paid directly to the Treasury.
-This withholding tax is, until the end of 2019, partially in full discharge of income tax.
+Non-resident French citizens are subject to specific tax rules.
+French salaries, wages, pensions and life annuities.
+These revenues, received on French territory, give rise to the application of a withholding tax (RAS) by the paying entity (employer, pension fund, etc.) This withholding tax is paid directly to the French Treasury.
+Until the end of 2019, this withholding tax is partially in discharge of income tax.

 In an effort to simplify and harmonize tax rules with resident French, the government has introduced provisions in the 2019 Finance Act that modify the taxation of non-residents.

 Income received in 2019 is subject to a withholding tax, calculated according to a three-tiered scale